ElectroTechnique/electrotechnique.github.io/README.md

 ![](T41PCB.jpg)

 # <a name="news"></a> Latest News
+**5th November 2020** - There are now over 200 TSynth PCBs around the world.
+Most of those are now with resellers.
+A few have been made into finished units and can be seen around the internet.
+I'm waiting for some good demos to be uploaded showing what it is capable of.

 **24th October 2020** - I've received more than one email from people wanting full BOMs of everything.
 The full BOM is in the Build Guide.
 I've made a Mouser BOM available if you want to buy most of the components there.
 It doesn't include nuts and bolts, because they don't really stock suitable ones.
 TSynth is a low cost DIY synth rather than paint-by-numbers and get a Rembrandt reproduction (or Korg, Roland, Oberheim... in this case.)
 It's your synth!
 You built it!

 **8th October 2020** - More stock is coming and will be available next week.
 Still not enough but I will have some resellers offering kits, that I'll link to soon.